-The following colloquy would be done in a private breakout room in the presence of the Grand Jury Clerk, Prosecutor, and Juror, and recorded on CourtSmart.
-Judge: , you previously signed an oath of secrecy in which you solemnly swore (or affirmed) that you would keep secret the proceedings of the grand jury, in accordance with N.J.S.A.
+Note: The following must be administered to all grand jurors in the presence of the Judge, Grand Jury Clerk, and Prosecutor, and recorded on CourtSmart.
+The information herein may be communicated to grand jurors in the way deemed most efficient by the person delivering the instruction (e.g., by reading the full text to all grand jurors and then asking each grand juror individually to confirm that they will comply with the terms, or by reading individually to each grand juror).

+I am going to speak with you about your oath of secrecy and your duty to keep secret the proceedings of the grand jury, in accordance with N.J.S.A.
 2B:21-10, Court Rule 3:6-7, and any other statutes, court rules, or requirements of the State of New Jersey.

-Do you recall signing that secrecy oath?
-Grand Juror: Yes.
-Judge: When this grand jury last came together, we met in person in the courthouse Do you remember?
-Grand Juror: Yes.
-Judge: The Supreme Court of New Jersey recently issued an order that allows grand juries to meet remotely, meaning by video or other technology options.
+The Supreme Court of New Jersey has issued orders authorizing grand juries to meet remotely, meaning by video or other technology options.
 Court staff have communicated with you before today and confirmed your ability to participate in a remote grand jury proceeding.

-Is that correct?
-Grand Juror: Yes.
-Judge: The oath that you previously swore or affirmed still is in effect, and the application of that oath is broader because we are meeting today using video technology rather than coming together in a courthouse.
+The (oath that you previously swore or affirmed still is in effect, and the) application of that oath is broader because we are meeting today using video technology rather than coming together in a courthouse.
 In addition to your promise not to tell anyone anything about the grand jury proceeding, you must make sure that no one can see or hear the proceeding.
 This means that you should be in a place that is as private as possible, where other people cannot see your monitor or hear the statements and testimony during the proceeding.
 Unless you are alone, you should wear earbuds or headphones.

-Do you understand?
-Grand Juror: Yes.
-Judge: Do you agree to maintain your secrecy oath by following these additional requirements, including by telling the prosecutor immediately if you believe someone can see or hear the proceeding?
-Grand Juror: Yes.
-Judge: It is important that you can see and hear the proceedings.
+You must maintain your secrecy oath by following these additional requirements, including by telling the prosecutor immediately if you believe someone can see or hear the proceeding.

+It is important that you can see and hear the proceedings.
 If you have a technical problem, such as loss of audio or video, you must tell the prosecutor as soon as possible.
-Do you understand?

-Supplement to Directive #23-06 May 15, 2020 Page 6

-Judge: If you need to tell the prosecutor about either type of problem (someone accessing the proceeding or a problem with technology), you can tell the prosecutor orally, raise your hand, or request assistance through Zoom.
-Do you understand?
+If you need to tell the prosecutor about either type of problem (someone accessing the proceeding or a problem with technology), you can tell the prosecutor orally, raise your hand, or request assistance through Zoom.

-Judge: You must not record any aspect of the grand jury proceeding, which means that you must not take any photograph or digital image, including of the Zoom display, or make any audio or video recording, and you must not broadcast or otherwise share the grand jury proceeding in real-time or later.
-Do you understand and agree to comply with those requirements?
+You must not record any aspect of the grand jury proceeding, which means that you must not take any photograph or digital image, including of the Zoom display, or make any audio or video recording, and you must not broadcast or otherwise share the grand jury proceeding in real-time or later.

-Judge: You must not allow any other person, or any electronic device, to record any aspect of the grand jury proceeding by taking a photograph or digital image or making an audio or video recording or broadcasting the session.
-Do you understand and agree to comply with that requirement?
+You must not allow any other person, or any electronic device, to record any aspect of the grand jury proceeding by taking a photograph or digital image or making an audio or video recording or broadcasting the session.